-On July 8, 2021, the BCUC granted approval of PNG's CPCN application filed by PNG on October 2, 2020 which was seeking approval for a project to repair and refurbish part of its Western System, specifically the 8" transmission line from Terrace, British Columbia to Prince Rupert, British Columbia (the "Salvus to Galloway Project").
-The project is required to address aging infrastructure and ensure long-term reliable supply.
+On July 8, 2021, the BCUC granted approval of the CPCN application filed by PNG on October 2, 2020, for a project to repair and refurbish part of its Western System, specifically an 80 km segment of the 8-inch transmission line between Terrace, British Columbia, and Prince Rupert, British Columbia (the "Salvus to Galloway Project").
+The project is required to address the integrity condition of aging infrastructure and to ensure long-term reliable supply.
 Project work will be conducted within the existing PNG corridor and nearby permitted temporary workspace.
-The submitted capital cost in the CPCN for the Salvus to Galloway Project is approximately \$85 million, the majority of which is expected to be incurred over a three-year period, between 2021 and 2023.
+The expected capital cost for the Salvus to Galloway Project is approximately \$85 million, to be incurred over a four-year period, between 2021 and 2024.
+Following BCUC approval, construction began in the summer of 2021 and will continue in phases with completion expected in the fall of 2024.
+As at December 31, 2022, \$51.4 million of capital expenditures have been incurred on the Salvus to Galloway Project.